kyshel/kyshel.github.io/_posts/2016-05-27-One key to save and run remote python code .md

 ### Leading Actor
 Last let's see the leading actor today - AutoHotKey

 I call it window's shell script ,like the shell script in linux.
 Cause I can do many auto things by it.
 It's a big tool to me and it helped me a lot.
-If you are interested to this software, I recommend you see this post: